liferay-search/liferay-docs/en/developer/appdev/articles/99-troubleshooting-application-development-issues/implementing-logging.markdown

 [TOC levels=1-4]

-@product-ver@ uses the Log4j logging framework, but it may be replaced in the future.
+@sharepoint-ver@ uses the Log4j logging framework, but it may be replaced in the future.
 It's a best practice to use [Simple Logging Facade for Java
 \(SLF4J\)](https://www.slf4j.org/) to log messages in your modules and traditional plugins.
-SLF4J is already integrated into @product@, so you can focus on logging messages.
+SLF4J is already integrated into @sharepoint@, so you can focus on logging messages.

 Here's how to use SLF4J to log messages in a class: